MarineHS/Library_Management_Project/Library_SQL/README.md

 Now that the database is created, you can open the second script, which contains various queries useful for managing the library.
 The queries unable to:

 ### :broom: Data Cleaning & Integrity
-- Find missing data and update them
+- Find missing data and update it
 - Identify duplicated books and remove them

 ### :bar_chart: Library Management